-- In that perspective, we consider "states of nature;" in different states of nature, the null hypothesis may have different probabilities of being true. - The goal is then to determine the probability that the null hypothesis is true, given the data. - This is the reverse conditional probability from the one considered in frequentist inference (the probability of the data given that the null hypothesis is true).
+- In that perspective, we consider "states of nature;" in different states of nature, the null hypothesis may have different probabilities of being true. - The goal is then to determine the probability that the null hypothesis is true, given the data: $P(H_0 \text{ true } | \text{ data})$ - This is essentially the reverse conditional probability from the one considered in frequentist inference (the probability of the data given that the null hypothesis is true P(data | H_0 true).